 With 3 WAN's for example, assigning 2 different DNS servers to each of the WAN gateways would require 6 total entries in General Setup

 because pfSense recommends that each gateway be assigned its own unique DNS servers.

-#3 Updated by Kill Bill about 2 months ago
+#3 Updated by Kill Bill over 4 years ago